offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 The **Orientation mode** parameter defines how the profile rotates as it sweeps along the path:

 * **Standard**: Orientation stays normal to path (normal vector).
-* **Fixed**: Orientation keeps initial sketch's orientation.
+* **Fixed**: Orientation keeps initial sketch_FC's orientation.
 Cross-section shape will not rotate along with the path.
 * **Frenet**: Orientation minimizes twisting.
 * **Auxiliary**: Orientation is specified by a secondary path.
 For each point P along the path, there should be a point Q in the secondary path.
 As the profile is swept, the PQ line will be the normal of the swept path.
 * **Binormal**: Orientation set to constant direction/vector as the orientation reference.